Create an Event Monitoring Analytics App

 - Assign permissions to her so she has access to view dashboards.

-Not everyone can handle the awesome power of having access to all things Analytics.
-Let's assign a permission set specifically for executives—just enough to do what they need.
-You don’t want the CIO and other users to be able to do everything you can do as an admin.
-Analytics lets you control security at a very granular level for every Analytics app.
-So you’ll assign a permission set to make sure that the CIO has access to just what she needs to do her job.
+Not everyone can handle the awesome power of having access to all things Event Monitoring Analytics.
+Let’s assign a permission set specifically for executives—just enough to do what they need.
+You don’t want the CIO and other users to do everything you can do as an admin.
+Tableau CRM lets you control security at a very granular level for every app.
+So, you assign a permission set to make sure that the CIO has access to only what she needs to do her job.

 Permission Set Licenses and Permission Sets: They’re Different

 The term permission set license is quite a mouthful, and it’s easy to confuse with permission set.
-But those are two different things, and you must keep them distinct when you set up Analytics.
-To start with, for the sake of brevity, we’re going to refer to permission set license by its acronym, PSL.
+But those are two different things, and you must keep them distinct when you set up your Event Monitoring Analytics app.
+For the sake of brevity, we refer to permission set license by its acronym, PSL.
 (For those of you who aren’t into the whole brevity thing, you can still call them permission set licenses whenever you like.)

 Luckily, there’s something called a standard permission set, which assigns the PSL and permissions at the same time.

 Let’s assign a standard permission set to Julie.
 Here are the sets you can choose from.

 Users who create and customize Event Monitoring Analytics apps and dataflows

 Event Monitoring Analytics User